dessa-oss/atlas/api_docs/sources/stage_creation.md

-Transforms any Python function into a callable that represents a stage in Foundations.
+Given a Python function, returns a callable with the same signature (receiving the same arguments) as the wrapped function which can be called in the same way as the wrapped function but will create a stage in Foundations instead.

 __Arguments__